maciaslab/fitFP/README.md

 ### Colab

-Download fittingpolfluor.ipynb and upload it into https://colab.research.google.com/
+You can access it at https://colab.research.google.com/github/maciaslab/fitFP/blob/main/fittingpolfluor.ipynb